mHadi1091/my-notes-practice-/physics.md

  # Electric flux
  * `Electric flux quantifies the electric field passing through a given surface, regardless of its size or shape.`
  * Electric flux is a fundamental concept in electromagnetism that measures the electric field passing through a given surface.
 It is defined as the dot product of the electric field and the area vector, representing the number of electric field lines crossing a surface.
 The electric flux through a surface is directly proportional to the total number of electric field lines passing through it.
+# Gauss's law
+* `Gauss's law is a fundamental law in electromagnetism that relates the electric field to the electric charge it originates from.
+Here's a breakdown of the key ideas.`
+## Formal Definition:

+The law has two forms: integral and differential.
+The integral form relates the total electric flux passing through a closed surface (represented by the mathematical concept of divergence) to the enclosed charge.
+It's written as:

+* `Φ = ∮ E • dA / ε₀`

+Here, Φ is the electric flux, E is the electric field, dA is a tiny area element of the surface, and ε₀ (epsilon naught) is the permittivity of free space, a constant value.

+## Applications:

+Gauss's law is a powerful tool for solving problems in electrostatics because it allows us to calculate the electric field for certain symmetrical charge distributions without directly finding the forces between individual charges.
+This is particularly useful for situations with complex geometries.

+For example, it can be used to determine the electric field of a uniformly charged sphere, a cylinder, or a plane sheet.